-Among the 121 engineering faculty are 10 members of the National Academies of Engineering, Science and Medicine.
+Among the 121 engineering faculty are eleven members of the National Academies of Engineering, Science and Medicine.
 Four emeritus faculty are also members.
 Our approximately 1,500 undergraduate and 950 graduate students have easy access to professors in the classroom and also work closely with them in their labs.

 Departments and centers within the school of engineering take advantage of Houston's role as a center for the energy industry, medical research, space exploration, and the city's growing high-technology sector.
 Several departments have active industrial affiliates programs, and many research projects are undertaken with local companies.
 Students benefit from these relationships through collaborative design and research projects, summer internships, and making contacts for employment before graduation.